Yni-Viar/scp-so/README.md

 ## ⚠ The project is deprecated.
 > The project is stuck due to C# usage.
 > C# is good for games, that won't have modification support, and I originally wanted that feature to be in the game, since Godot supports modding.
-> I also lost motivation to continue to develop this game.
-> [TGPY](https://github.com/Yni-Viar/tgpy) is the spiritual successor to SCP: Site Online (althrough it is NOT an SCP game, but has modding support - just as I wanted)
+> [TGPY](https://github.com/Yni-Viar/scp-outrun) is the spiritual successor to SCP: Site Online.

 ## Info.
 A multiplayer game, based on SCP Universe.
 Currently in *alpha* state of development.